 In order for the Simplicity to learn a remote control device, you must hold the remote control directly in front of the "Infrared Receiver" (see Chapter 1, page 6).
+The remote control should about 2" inch away from the front of the ECU.

 It is very important to "optically" align the remote control with the ECU.
-The remote control should be no more than a half-inch away from the front of the ECU.